fbuonojr/homework_2/Instructions/README.md

 - - -

 © 2019 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.
+All Rights Reserved. -->

+# Frank Buono Homework 2: Responsive Portfolio

+## Technologies Used: HTML5, CSS, and BootStrap

+I know that it does not look very good, I fell a bit behind because of the surgery I had on Tuesday and just wanted to make sure that I had everything to work before worrying about aesthetics.
+I am going to have a tutoring session and come to office hours to work on fixing the style of it.

+* link to deployed application: https://fbuonojr.github.io/homework_2/
+* link to GitHub repository: https://github.com/fbuonojr/homework_2